kumahq/kuma-demo/kubernetes/README.md

 ### Traffic Trace

 With the TrafficTrace policy you can configure tracing on every Kuma DP that belongs to the Mesh.
-Note that tracing operates on L7 HTTP traffic, so make sure that selected dataplanes are configured with HTTP Protocol.
+Note that tracing operates on L7 HTTP traffic, so make sure that selected data plane proxies are configured with HTTP Protocol.

 #### Jaeger Installation